hpc/charliecloud/doc-src/ch-docker-run_desc.rst

 ::

   $ ch-docker-run [-i] [-b HOSTDIR:GUESTDIR ...]
 TAG CMD [ARGS ...]

 Description
 ===========

-Runs the command :code:`CMD` in a docker container as specified by :code:`TAG`.
-This requires sudo privileges.
-The command :code:`CMD` is run under your user ID.
+Runs the command :code:`CMD` in a Docker container using the image named :code:`TAG`.

+Sudo privileges are required for :code:`docker run`.

+:code:`CMD` is run under your user ID.
 The users and groups inside the container match those on the host.

 .. note::